GlacioHack/xdem/doc/source/terrain.md

 {func}`xdem.DEM.min_curvature`

-The mimimal (geometric) or minimum (directional derivative) curvature is defined as curvature of the normal section of slope with the lowest curvature value.
+The minimal (geometric) or minimum (directional derivative) curvature is defined as curvature of the normal section of slope with the lowest curvature value.

 The geometric (default) minimal curvature is calculated following [Shary (1995)](https://doi.org/10.1007/BF02084608), which is equal to the maximal curvature of [Euler (1767)](https://scholarlycommons.pacific.edu/cgi/viewcontent.cgi?article=1332&context=euler-works) (!), and is defined in terms of the mean curvature $k_{mean}$ and the unsphericity $k_u$: